-Under normal circumstances, all LED's are off and the unit will only respond by pressing the button "ON/OFF" (no.5) switching the levelsystem on.
+Under normal circumstances, the touchpanel is off and the unit will only respond by pressing the button "ON/OFF" (on the back-side) switching the Levelsystem on.

-Problem Possible Causes Solution(s) The system fails to start Battery voltage low.
-Recharge the battery, Charger is defective or there is no voltage being supplied.
-The red battery lamp lights up.
-When the red battery lamp lights continuously, the installation is switched off for 4 minutes.
-The support jacks do not extend towards the ground when the pump is running.
-Oil level too low or no oil in the system.
-Check for any oil-leaks The pump is not working correctly.
-Repair or exchange.
-There is no or bad electronic connection.
-Check cables for loss of voltage.
-The system does not work automatically, lamp front wheel lights up.
-Caravan stands too high on the front side.
-Withdrawn the front wheel.
-NOTHING works, even no LED signal.
-Possible cause: the battery is fully out of order (<5V).
+Problem Possible Causes Solution(s) • The system fails to start Battery voltage low.
+Charger is defective or there is no voltage being supplied.
+Recharge the battery • The red battery lamp lights up.
+Battery voltage low.
+Charger is defective or there is no voltage being supplied.
+When the red battery lamp lights continuously, the installation is switched off for 4 minutes).
+Recharge the battery • The support jacks do not extend towards the ground when the pump is running.
+Oil level too low or oil in the system.
+Valve or pump does not work Between the operating system and the valve there is no electrical contact Check for any oil leaks.
+Clean, repair or change Check cables for voltage loss.
+Repair if necessary • When the vehicle leans too steeply the warning slide "SLOPE TOO STEEP" appears.
+Nose of the caravan is too high.
+Lower nose by reducing height at the jockey wheel.